 Not that long ago I decided to go to a counselor.
 Things were getting pretty crazy and I was quite honestly, tired of being told that I was crazy every time I cried or tried to stand up for my right to say that I was in an unhealthy relationship and needed to move on.
 I was tired of playing the games and living the up and down emotional rollercoaster.
 I was tired of not being able to speak to each other like adults about any serious matter without being told I was beating him up.
 I was tired of living a life where the only way he could be happy and kind was if I gave him all of my attention.
 I was simply tired of feeling like I was living with someone who wouldn’t ever be happy unless I put my three kids on the back burner and put him first.
-While he never asked him to do this in so many words, his need for attention and that “King” feeling became so overwhelming and overbearing that it opened my eyes to the reality that I would never be what this man needed.
+While he never asked me to do this in so many words, his need for attention and that “King” feeling became so overwhelming and overbearing that it opened my eyes to the reality that I would never be what this man needed.
 I just couldn’t be that person and still remain happy and true to myself.

 Off to Counseling, I Went